 In August 2000, the Company adopted the 2000 Stock Option Plan ("Stock Option Plan"), which was approved by its stockholders in September 2000.
 The Stock Option Plan provides for the issuance of up to 500,000 options to purchase shares of common stock.
 Such options can be incentive options or nonstatutory options, and may be granted to employees, directors and consultants.
 The Stock Option Plan has limits as to the eligibility of those stockholders who own more than 10% of Company stock, as defined.
 The options granted pursuant to the Stock Option Plan may have exercise prices of no less than 100% of fair market value of the Company's common stock at the date of grant (incentive options), or no less than 75% of fair market value of such stock at the date of grant (nonstatutory).
+At March 31, 2005, the Company had granted 47,500 options under the 2000 Stock Option Plan, with 452,500 available for future issuance.

-In March 2002, the board of directors granted the Company's Chief Executive Officer ("CEO") and Dr. Tullis non-qualified stock options to purchase up to 250,000 shares of common stock each, at an exercise price of \$1.90 per share (the estimated fair value at grant date) and expire March 2012.
+In March 2002, the Board of Directors granted the Company's Chief Executive Officer ("CEO") and Chief Scientific Officer ("CSO") non-qualified stock options to purchase up to 250,000 shares of common stock each, at an exercise price of \$1.90 per share (the estimated fair value of the underlying common stock at grant date) and expire March 2012.
 Awards are earned upon achievement of certain financial and/or research and development milestones.
+On July 1, 2005, the Company's CEO forfeited all of his aforementioned 250,000 options.